 Guatemalan law requires each employer to provide two bonuses annually, each in the amount of one month's salary to each employee.
-"Bono2015" must be paid by July 15, 2015 and "Aguinaldo" is paid in December before employees leave for the Christmas holiday.
+"Bono14" must be paid by July 15, 2016, and "Aguinaldo" is paid in December, before employees leave for the Christmas holiday.
 In addition, Guatemalan law requires employers to provide severance to all employees who are dismissed without justification in the amount of one month's salary for each year of service.
-The Organization has recorded the accrued bonus and severance as of June 30, 2015 and 2014 on the statement of financial position.
+The Organization has recorded the accrued bonus and severance as of June 30, 2016 and 2015 on the consolidated statement of financial position.